 With projects ranging from products to brands, his story-telling designs such as Brucovolante, Metroquadro and Domino Clorophilla are highly narrative and entertaining designs, highlighting the magic and surprise behind everyday objects.
 This connection established between ideology and object, user and designer, results in what he calls ‘Design Humanism’.

-Based in Milan, TOY is born to support Fabio’s research, projects and cooperations with the aim of fostering, with both a social and entrepreneurial cut, the debate around design, education, disability, society and technology.
+Based in Italy, TOY is born to support Fabio’s research, projects and cooperations with the aim of fostering, with both a social and entrepreneurial cut, the debate around design, education, disability, society and technology.